FunkinCrew/Funkin/art/readme.txt

                                       /      /

 ##################################################################################
-i stole this from stamper.
+i stole this from stamper lol